 Houseplants can develop many problems, but most have environmental or cultural causes.
 Diseases are not common on most houseplants grown indoors because environmental conditions are not favorable for plant pathogens to grow and infect the plants.

-Anthracnose: This disease is caused by the fungi Colletrotrichum and Gloeosporium.
+Anthracnose: The fungi Colletrotrichum and Gloeosporium cause anthracnose.
 The leaf tips turn yellow, then tan, then dark brown.
 The browning may extend completely around the leaf.
 The leaves eventually die.
 Wounding enhances penetration by these fungi.

 Prevention & Treatment: Pick off and destroy infected leaves.
 Do not mist leaves.
 Sprays of copper soap, chlorothalonil, myclobutanil, or tebuconazole can be used after removing infected plant parts in order to reduce the incidence of future disease.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

-Bacterial Leaf Spots: Plants infected with bacteria have water soaked spots, sometimes with a yellow halo, usually uniform in size and sometimes with a sticky ooze.
-The spots enlarge and will run together under wet conditions.
-Under drier conditions the spots do not enlarge but dry out and turn reddish brown, giving a speckled appearance.
+Bacterial Leaf Spots: Plants infected with bacteria have water-soaked spots, sometimes with a yellow halo, usually uniform in size, and sometimes with a sticky ooze.
+The spots enlarge and run together during wet conditions, such as if plants are placed outside during rainy periods.
+Under drier conditions, the spots do not enlarge but dry out and turn reddish-brown, giving a speckled appearance.

-Powdery Mildew: The fungus Oidium species causes the formation of a white, powdery growth or dry, brown, papery leaf spots.
+Powdery Mildew: Powdery mildew of houseplants is caused by an infection from one of several genera of fungal pathogens.
+These fungi cause the formation of white, powdery growth or dry, brown, papery leaf spots.
 Initial infections usually come from fungi surviving in dead and decaying plant materials or from airborne spores from wild or cultivated hosts out-of-doors.

 Prevention & Treatment: Since the disease develops most rapidly under humid conditions, proper ventilation and not overwatering will help control this disease.
 Remove severely infected leaves.
-Sprays of sulfur, chlorothalonil, or myclobutanil can be used after removing infected plant parts in order to reduce the incidence of future disease.
+Sprays of sulfur, chlorothalonil, myclobutanil, tebuconazole, or Bacillus amyloliquefaciens can be used after removing infected plant parts in order to reduce the incidence of future disease.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

-Brown Leaf Tips & Edges: Brown leaf tips and margins can be caused by exposure to hot dry air, improper watering, insect feeding, and salt accumulation.
+Brown Leaf Tips & Edges: Brown leaf tips and margins can be caused by exposure to hot, dry air, improper watering, insect feeding, and salt accumulation.
 White to grey crusty deposits on the soil surface or rim of pots is a sign of salt buildup.
 (Do not confuse this with the white or yellow mold-like growth of saprophytic soil fungi.)
+Some houseplants are sensitive to fluoride or chlorine in tap water.
+Fill watering containers and allow the water to stand at room temperature for 24 hours before use.
 Several steps can be taken to decrease salt buildup and injury:

 - Drench plants with water periodically to leach some of the salts from the potting soil.

-- Empty water from the saucer under the plant.
+- Empty the water from the saucer under the plant.

-- Remove salt crusts from soil surface and add fresh soil to the pot.
+- Remove salt crusts from the soil surface and add fresh soil to the pot.

 - Repot plants periodically in new potting soil.